vitelabs/vite-wiki/docs/dex/one-page.md

 # ViteX Coin (VX)

 :::tip ViteX
-A decentralized exchange built on the Vite public chain.
+A fully decentralized exchange built on the Vite public chain.
 The world's first DAG-based decentralized exchange.

 **ViteX is of the community, by the community, for the community.**
 :::